 Trace the template on top of the map pages.

 Working in small 8″ sections, brush rubber cement onto the map and the lamp shade.
 Wait a minute or two for the glues to dry.
 Then press them together.
 This is the best way to get maximum adhesion when using regular rubber cement.
 It creates a stronger bond than just one coat applied and joined while it is still wet.
+Alternatively you could use spray adhesive (especially if you are using fabric.)

 Let the glaze dry.